ethereum/EIPs/EIPS/eip-sstore-no-dirty-map.md

 ## Abstract

-This EIP proposes net gas metering changes for SSTORE opcde, as an alternative for EIP-1087.
+This EIP proposes net gas metering changes for SSTORE opcode, as an alternative for EIP-1087.
 It tries to be friendlier to implementations that uses different opetimiazation strategies for storage change caches.